Report and photos by Jeanne Randolph

 Up all the way to the 18th floor and down I rode, leaning against the back wall basically staring at Shawna Dempsey as she recounted stories about various forms of falling, dropping, foolishness and remembrance.

-LIFT would stop necessarily as beckoned to the 3rd or the 9th or any destination floor, the people waiting would instantly realize this was no ordinary elevator crowd.
+When the LIFT would stop necessarily as beckoned to the 3rd or the 9th or any destination floor, the people waiting would instantly realize this was no ordinary elevator crowd.
 The baby waiting in the stroller began to wave, as his mom instinctively pulled the stroller in reverse.
 The puzzled guy in the pale plaid shirt shifted his shoulders.
 The elevator operator leaned her perky head out and encouraged them “Come in, there’s plenty of room.”
 The mom said she’d wait, as our crowd squeezed against the sides to accommodate the puzzled guy.
 He smiled self-consciously.

 Shawna, in her power dress and sheer stockings, spoke softly, even though her outfit was not too dissimilar from Sarah Palin’s type, so intimidating that womanly curves do not connote kindness.
 Yet her uniform for success couldn’t cancel the effect of dreaminess as Shawna’s intonation rose and alighted recounting her tales.